 LIVE FREE: FREE MARKETS, FREE MINDS

-Though Will has not won through his political endeavors, he continues to further his nearly decade-long libertarian activism.
+Will Hammer has been a libertarian activist for a decade.
 During his sophomore year at Hampden-Sydney College, he co-founded the Hampden-Sydney Classical Liberals, the first libertarian student group on campus.
-In 2012, he founded Freedom Gulch, an online news magazine aimed at promoting free markets and free minds.
-Currently, he is redoing the Freedom Gulch website and looking to relaunch shortly.
-Hammer is also in the initial planning stages for a local cryptocurrency as well as a non-profit to support its acceptance and use, as well as education on cryptocurrencies such as Bitcoin.
-Will has also been recognized by Cointelegraph, one of the top Bitcoin news websites, as one of the 10 politicians in the ‘Best of Bitcoin’.
+In 2012, he founded Freedom Gulch, an online magazine aimed at promoting free markets and free minds.
+Hammer is also in the initial planning stages for a local cryptocurrency and a non-profit to support its acceptance and use, as well as education on cryptocurrencies such as Bitcoin.
+Will was also recognized by Cointelegraph, one of the top Bitcoin news websites, as one of the 10 politicians in the ‘Best of Bitcoin’.
 “Hammer is perhaps the politician most engaged with digital currencies to have stood for election to date.”

 Will Hammer was born and raised in Staunton, Virginia.